EGalahad/BattleTanks/README.md

 The game is developed using [three.js](https://threejs.org).
 The game is developed as a part of the course project for the course Advanced Computer Graphics at IIIS, Tsinghua.

 ## RoadMap
-1. Add reset on tank destruction
+1. Audio Issue: backgorund music and sound effects.
-2. Add dynamically generated powerups
+2. Add dynamically generated powerups, in `Loop.tick()`.
+3. Add dynamically generated initial positions for tanks, in `Tank.reset()`.
-3. Add larger range attacks
+4. Add larger range attacks, in `Bullet.update()`.
-4. Add texture to tanks and walls
+5. Add texture to tanks and walls.

 ## Bugs
-1. Both tank mesh turns red when attacked
-2. Bullet orientation
+1. Bullet orientation.
-3. Tank bounding box tuning
+2. Tank bounding box tuning.
-4. Audio Issue